hphelion/documentation/community/community.release-notes.md

 <!--**Product Name:** HP Helion OpenStack&reg; Community
 **OpenStack&reg; release name:** Icehouse-->

 Thanks for installing the HP Helion OpenStack Community edition!
 This initial "cloud-in-a-box" virtual deployment allows you to evaluate the Community edition and Icehouse release of OpenStack.
-Frequent updates will be available—approximately every 6 weeks—to remain as close to the OpenStack trunk release as possible.
+Frequent updates will be available&mdash;approximately every 6 weeks&mdash;to remain as close to the OpenStack trunk release as possible.
 The Community edition is the foundational technology for the HP Helion portfolio of products, allowing HP Helion products to quickly leverage OpenStack capabilities.

 This topic contains the following information about the HP Helion OpenStack Community edition release: